ChrisZie/HugoSymphony/content/service/_index.md

     graph: 1
     data: $102 Billion
     bar: 1
-    question2: invested by Marketers this year in Social Media advertising, more than all other marketing options?
+    question2: is being invested by Marketers in Social Media advertising this year, **more than all** other marketing options?
     answer: 'What did you invest?<br>
     Visitors, donors, and volunteers are on Social Media.
 This must be your biggest marketing tool to guarantee your success.<br><br>
     We will create fantastic profiles and will guide you on where, when, and what to post to get found by everyone.'